Characters: Godzilla (2014)

-Admiring the Abomination: Has a quasi-religious attitude towards Godzilla, believing that he is essentially the personification of the balance of nature and the only hope humanity has of neutralizing the M.U.T.O.s, even if he has to kill people and destroy cities in the process.
+- Admiring the Abomination: Has a quasi-religious attitude towards Godzilla, believing that he is essentially the personification of the balance of nature and the only hope humanity has of neutralizing the M.U.T.O.s, even if he has to kill people and destroy cities in the process.
 Admiral Stenz understandably thinks him naive for this.

-The Bus Came Back: Dr. Serizawa, not seen since the first film, is back, being portrayed by Ken Watanabe.
+- The Bus Came Back: Dr. Serizawa, not seen since the first film, is back, being portrayed by Ken Watanabe.
 However, the character is a descendant instead of the original, and he's for Godzilla instead of against him.

-Composite Character: Has the surname and world-weariness of Daisuke Serizawa, is a palaeontologist that wants to study the monsters versus killing them like Dr. Kyohei Yamane, and his insistence that Godzilla will save the day.
+- Composite Character: Has the surname and world-weariness of Daisuke Serizawa, is a palaeontologist that wants to study the monsters versus killing them like Dr. Kyohei Yamane, and his insistence that Godzilla will save the day.

-Mr. Exposition: Much of his screentime is devote to him providing backstory for Godzilla along with the Mutos, and how to potentially stop them.
+- Mr. Exposition: Much of his screentime is devote to him providing backstory for Godzilla along with the Mutos, and how to potentially stop them.

-Reasonable Authority Figure: When he first sees Joe Brody being interrogated, at first he thinks the guy's a loony.
-But then he looks at the papers Joe had on him, and notices the patterns perfectly match the ones they're seeing now.
+- Reasonable Authority Figure: When he first sees Joe Brody being interrogated, at first he thinks the guy's a loon, but then he looks at the papers Joe had on him, and notices the patterns perfectly match the ones they're seeing now.
 When the US Navy picks him up, he also has them bring both Brody's along.
 He realizes too late that Joe had indeed predicted that something wasn't right about those readings he was examining for the last 15 years.
 And though his son Ford didn't have the same knowledge, he did provide enough of a clue for Serizawa to figure out that Godzilla may not be quite the bad guy as he's seen as.

-Spared by the Adaptation: Although not quite the same character, his previous incarnation in the series died preventing Godzilla from wreaking more havoc while here Serizawa is trying to convince the military the importance of Godzilla and comes out of the film with very little scrapes and bruises.
+- Spared by the Adaptation: Although not quite the same character, his previous incarnation in the series died preventing Godzilla from wreaking more havoc while here Serizawa is trying to convince the military the importance of Godzilla and comes out of the film with very little scrapes and bruises.

-Tragic Keepsake: His pocket watch, which originally belonged to his father and was broken in the Hiroshima bombing.
+- Tragic Keepsake: His pocket watch, which originally belonged to his father and was broken in the Hiroshima bombing.

-Tuckerization: His first name is a tribute to Ishiro Honda, the director of the original Godzilla and the acknowledged creator of Godzilla.
+- Tuckerization: His first name is a tribute to Ishiro Honda, the director of the original Godzilla and the acknowledged creator of Godzilla.
 Though there was also a Dr. Serizawa in the original, his first name was "Daisuke".

 Dr. Vivienne Graham